playht/playht-nodejs-sdk/README.md

 ### Standard Voices

-For multilingual text-to speech generations, changing pitches, and adding pauses.
-Voices with reliable outputs and support for Speech Synthesis Markup Language (SSML).
-Supports 100+ languages.
+Ideal for multilingual text-to-speech, changing pitch, adding pauses, and using Speech Synthesis Markup Language (SSML).
+These voices offer reliable output and support over 100 languages.

-And an example with standard voice in Spanish:
+Here's an example using a standard voice in Spanish:

 ```javascript
 import * as PlayHT from 'playht';